metaplex-foundation/developer-hub/src/pages/umi/toolbox/address-lookup-table.md

 ---
-title: Address Lookup Table Program
+title: Address Lookup Table
-metaTitle: Address Lookup Table Program | Toolbox
+metaTitle: Address Lookup Table | Toolbox
-description: How to use the Solana Address Lookup Table Program with Umi.
+description: How to use Address Lookup Tables with Umi.
 ---

-## Address Lookup Table Program

 The SPL Address Lookup Table program can be used to reduce the size of transactions by creating custom lookup tables — a.k.a **LUTs** or **ALTs** — before using them in transactions.
 This program allows you to create and extend LUTs.
 You can learn more about this program in [Solana's official documentation](https://docs.solana.com/developing/lookup-tables).

-### Create empty LUTs
+## Create empty LUTs

 This instruction allows you to create an empty Address Lookup Table (LUT) account.